-The PhD degree plan assigns four modules for completion of the dissertation.
+The PhD degree plan assigns five modules, one of which (RD 9025) serves as a continuation of the dissertation process for students who may need extra time, for completion of the dissertation.
 Each module has specific requirements.
-A faculty member assigns a grade of Pass or Fail for each dissertation module.
+A faculty member assigns a grade of Pass or Fail for each 88 dissertation module.
 A student who fails a dissertation module must retake that module.
 If a student fails a dissertation module a second time, the program Director suspends the student from the PhD program.
 A suspended student who wishes to resume the program must petition the Director of the KGST.
 The procedure is as follows.